wusatosi/tt-metal/tests/didt/README.md

 `WH_ARCH_YAML` is not supported  but setting env var `TT_METAL_ETH_DISPATCH=1` will enable the unharvested workload to run on 14x10 compute grid.
 Running with `--simulate_bh_harvesting` is not supported with `TT_METAL_ETH_DISPATCH`

+### Grid size

+You can run matmul on grid size smaller than 8x8 which is the default option.
+When we decrease the grid size, we need to keep the compute same for all cores, so we just lower the outer input dimensions accordingly.
+To use smaller grid sizes, you need to target a different test in the file and add parametrization query for the specific grid size (ix8 or 8xi, where i is between [1,8]).

+`WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml pytest tests/didt/test_ff1_matmul.py::test_grid_size_ff1_matmul -k "without_gelu and 2chips and 6x8"`

 ## Legacy commands